Looking for international pet transport? An expat guide to moving internationally with pets

 Again it is best practice to consult with your vet about transportation options, as some pets may require unique travel arrangements.

-Consult your airline to determine what their restrictions and requirements are regarding the transportation of animals.
+When moving internationally with pets, consult your airline to determine what their restrictions and requirements are regarding the transportation of animals overseas.
 Your pet may be transported as live animal cargo, however depending on your pet, the container they travel in and your airlines policy, it may also be possible to transport your pet with you within the cabin.

 Ensure you get detailed information from your airline regarding the temperature and air pressure in the cargo bay before booking your pet on a flight.